kostajh/rebuild/README.md

 (i.e. Drush Make, entire codebase is in the Git repo, symlinks setup from a repo to another directory, etc), nor does it care about extra steps you need to take when configuring a development environment, like disabling caching, adjusting connections with 3rd party services, and so on.
+All of that should be defined in `tasks.script`.

+This means that you can create rebuild task scripts for your different sites, yet have a single mechanism to trigger a rebuild.
+So your themer or site builder doesn't have to know about drush rsync or drush sql-sync, they can just run the rebuild command and have a working local development environment.

 By default, drush rebuild will create a backup of your environment by using Drush 5's archive-dump command.